sophietheopossum/blood-of-the-chimera/README.md

 ### `virtual/linux-sources`
 virtual package designed to accomodate almost all kernel ebuilds present in overlays

+### `virtual/meta`
+a large metapackage designed to aid in choosing the correct packages

 ### `virtual/wine`
 virtual package modified to accomodate those who may want steam's proton to provide their wine